• Reviews

 The old fashions and rolls were fantastic.
 The bartender added some smoke to my drink and the rolls are served with this addictive honey butter.
 We also had the baked brie which was quite good as well.

 For main dishes, I ordered Chicken and Dumplings, my wife had the Trout, and both were just ok.
-I really wish that my dish was just straight up what you’re traditionally think of as chicken and dumplings instead of a modern twist.
+I really wish that my dish was just straight up what you’d traditionally think of as chicken and dumplings instead of a modern twist.

 We also had dessert which was on par with the bread and drinks – very good.